 More than half of Williams students receive need-based financial aid.

 53% receive aid from Williams, and 77% receive aid from all sources.

-It costs the college $82,500 per student to provide a Williams education in 2013, and the average student pays about $32,000 once financial aid enters the picture.
+It costs the college approximately $90,000 per student to provide a Williams education in 2014, and the average student pays around $30,000 once financial aid enters the picture.
 The difference is made up by a combination of earnings on the endowment and philanthropy, primarily from alumni and parents donating to Williams.
 If the college had to run solely on tuition, room, and board, everything would grind to a halt mid-winter once those dollars are spent.

 Gifts from alumni and parents help support Williams’ great professors and great teaching— including labs, library resources, and technology needed to give you the best educational experience around!